-Having your eyes dilated during an eye exam may seem like a nuisance.
-But when you consider the benefits of a dilated eye exam, the temporary blurred vision and sensitivity to light that typically follow are definitely worth it.
+Having your eyes dilated during an eye test may seem like a nuisance.
+But when you consider the benefits of a dilated eye test, the temporary blurred vision and sensitivity to light that typically follow are definitely worth it.

 Dilating the eyes makes it easier for your optometrist to detect the following conditions and diseases:

 It’s important to note that many of these conditions can develop without noticeable symptoms, until they cause vision loss at which point treatment may be more challenging, making dilated eye tests all the more crucial.